 To get out of the camp, Harley and Walter Tucker volunteered to go out on the work detail recover destroyed vehicles as scrap metal for the Japanese.
 The POWs would tie the vehicles together with ropes.
 Then, each man would drive a vehicle as they were towed to San Fernando.
 From there, the vehicles were taken to Manila.

-While he was on the work detail, his family received this message from the War Department.
+While he was on the work detail in May 1942 that his family received this message from the War Department.

 “Dear Mrs. O. Coulter: